kevintumbo/Checkpoint2_Bucketlist/README.md

 ### Installation
-clone the repository
+clone the repository.
-cd into the repo and checkout to the tests branch Create an isolated virtual environment
+cd into the repo and checkout to the master branch.
+Create an isolated virtual environment.
-Install the dependencies via pip install -r requirements.txt create a .env file and add the following
+Install the dependencies via pip install -r requirements.txt. create a .env file and add the following.

 ```sh
 source name-of-virtual-environment/bin/activate